Synergy Financial Management LLC Sells 2,401 Shares of Amcor plc (NYSE:AMCR)

-Synergy Financial Management LLC reduced its position in shares of Amcor plc (NYSE:AMCR) by 1.0% in the 1st quarter, HoldingsChannel.com reports.
+Synergy Financial Management LLC lowered its stake in shares of Amcor plc (NYSE:AMCR) by 1.0% during the first quarter, HoldingsChannel reports.
 The firm owned 243,587 shares of the company’s stock after selling 2,401 shares during the quarter.
-Synergy Financial Management LLC’s holdings in Amcor were worth $2,845,000 at the end of the most recent quarter.
+Synergy Financial Management LLC’s holdings in Amcor were worth $2,845,000 as of its most recent SEC filing.

-Other large investors have also recently made changes to their positions in the company.
-Kayne Anderson Rudnick Investment Management LLC grew its position in shares of Amcor by 98.1% during the 1st quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 490,576 shares of the company’s stock worth $5,730,000 after buying an additional 242,986 shares during the period.
-Toroso Investments LLC acquired a new position in shares of Amcor during the 1st quarter worth about $206,000.
-Nordea Investment Management AB grew its position in shares of Amcor by 2.5% during the 1st quarter.
-Nordea Investment Management AB now owns 714,033 shares of the company’s stock worth $8,244,000 after buying an additional 17,558 shares during the period.
-Fjarde AP Fonden Fourth Swedish National Pension Fund grew its position in shares of Amcor by 3.9% in the 1st quarter.
-Fjarde AP Fonden Fourth Swedish National Pension Fund now owns 560,506 shares of the company’s stock valued at $6,547,000 after purchasing an additional 21,100 shares during the period.
-Finally, Ossiam grew its position in shares of Amcor by 8.4% in the 1st quarter.
-Ossiam now owns 50,047 shares of the company’s stock valued at $585,000 after purchasing an additional 3,895 shares during the period.
-36.46% of the stock is owned by hedge funds and other institutional investors.
+Several other institutional investors also recently made changes to their positions in AMCR.
+Los Angeles Capital Management LLC raised its stake in shares of Amcor by 3.0% during the 4th quarter.
+Los Angeles Capital Management LLC now owns 1,385,536 shares of the company’s stock worth $16,308,000 after purchasing an additional 40,449 shares in the last quarter.
+Wells Fargo & Company MN raised its stake in Amcor by 26.8% in the 4th quarter.
+Wells Fargo & Company MN now owns 1,676,361 shares of the company’s stock valued at $19,730,000 after acquiring an additional 354,377 shares during the period.
+HighTower Advisors LLC raised its stake in Amcor by 156.3% in the 4th quarter.
+HighTower Advisors LLC now owns 93,738 shares of the company’s stock valued at $1,107,000 after acquiring an additional 57,158 shares during the period.
+Xponance Inc. raised its stake in Amcor by 4.7% in the 4th quarter.
+Xponance Inc. now owns 92,535 shares of the company’s stock valued at $1,089,000 after acquiring an additional 4,164 shares during the period.
+Finally, Dynamic Technology Lab Private Ltd bought a new stake in Amcor in the 4th quarter valued at $583,000.
+Institutional investors own 36.46% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
-Stockholders of record on Wednesday, May 26th were issued a dividend of $0.117 per share.
-This represents a $0.47 annualized dividend and a dividend yield of 4.08%.
-The ex-dividend date was Tuesday, May 25th.
-Amcor’s dividend payout ratio (DPR) is currently 73.44%.

-A number of equities analysts have weighed in on the company.
-Zacks Investment Research downgraded Amcor from a “buy” rating to a “hold” rating in a research report on Thursday, April 22nd.
-The Goldman Sachs Group began coverage on Amcor in a research note on Friday, April 9th.
+A number of equities research analysts recently weighed in on the company.
+Zacks Investment Research cut Amcor from a “buy” rating to a “hold” rating in a research note on Thursday, April 22nd.
+The Goldman Sachs Group began coverage on Amcor in a research report on Friday, April 9th.
 They set a “neutral” rating and a $12.00 price objective on the stock.
-Finally, Macquarie upgraded Amcor from a “neutral” rating to an “outperform” rating in a research note on Thursday, July 1st.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and three have issued a buy rating to the company.
-Amcor has an average rating of “Hold” and a consensus price target of $12.65.
+Finally, Macquarie upgraded Amcor from a “neutral” rating to an “outperform” rating in a research report on Thursday, July 1st.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and a consensus price target of $12.65.

+Amcor (NYSE:AMCR) last released its quarterly earnings data on Monday, May 3rd.
+The company reported $0.17 earnings per share for the quarter, missing the consensus estimate of $0.18 by ($0.01).
+The business had revenue of $3.21 billion during the quarter, compared to analyst estimates of $3.25 billion.
+Amcor had a net margin of 6.88% and a return on equity of 20.36%.
+The business’s quarterly revenue was up 2.1% compared to the same quarter last year.
+During the same period last year, the business earned $0.11 earnings per share.
+Equities research analysts forecast that Amcor plc will post 0.74 EPS for the current fiscal year.

+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Wednesday, May 26th were given a $0.117 dividend.
+The ex-dividend date of this dividend was Tuesday, May 25th.
+This represents a $0.47 annualized dividend and a yield of 4.08%.
+Amcor’s dividend payout ratio is presently 73.44%.

-In related news, Director Arun Nayar sold 50,000 shares of the firm’s stock in a transaction dated Monday, May 17th.
-The stock was sold at an average price of $12.35, for a total value of $617,500.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Ronald Stephen Delia sold 464,045 shares of the firm’s stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $12.15, for a total value of $5,638,146.75.
-Following the completion of the sale, the chief executive officer now directly owns 1,348,178 shares in the company, valued at $16,380,362.70.
+In other news, CEO Ronald Stephen Delia sold 464,045 shares of the firm’s stock in a transaction dated Monday, June 14th.
+The stock was sold at an average price of $12.15, for a total transaction of $5,638,146.75.
+Following the completion of the transaction, the chief executive officer now directly owns 1,348,178 shares in the company, valued at $16,380,362.70.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Ian Wilson sold 195,200 shares of Amcor stock in a transaction that occurred on Friday, May 7th.
+The stock was sold at an average price of $12.36, for a total value of $2,412,672.00.
+Following the completion of the sale, the executive vice president now owns 195,200 shares of the company’s stock, valued at $2,412,672.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 709,245 shares of company stock worth $8,668,319.
-0.28% of the stock is currently owned by insiders.
+Insiders sold 709,245 shares of company stock valued at $8,668,319 over the last quarter.
+Corporate insiders own 0.28% of the company’s stock.

 Amcor Company Profile